Graduate Student Fellowships

 Typically, a student can receive no more than one fellowship during their graduate career.
 Applications are reviewed by the MVZ Faculty Curators.
 Although any student who has advanced to candidacy can apply, priority is generally given to (1) students in the writing phase of their dissertation research and (2) students whose work requires extended field research that precludes employment as a GSI or GSR.

 To apply for a fellowship, students must complete an application form and have it endorsed by their major adviser.
 In addition, the student must prepare a short (less than 2 page) proposal that outlines the research to be conducted during the fellowship.
-These materials should be submitted to Associate Director Eileen Lacey.
-The exact deadline varies but is typically in early April of each year.
+These materials should be submitted to Associate Director Jim McGuire.
+The exact deadline varies but typically is in early April of each year.

 Research Support for MVZ Graduate Students